einaru/luma/doc/source/userguide.rst

 You also is able to insert escaped special characters into the filter.

-Filters created in the *Filter builder* follows the *LDAP String Representation of Search Filters* spesifications defined in ``RFC4514`` [1]_.
+Filters created in the *Filter builder* follows the *LDAP String Representation of Search Filters* specifications defined in ``RFC4514`` [1]_.

 ..
-Add relevant screenshots of the Search plugin filter builder.
+Add relevant screen shots of the Search plugin filter builder.

 **Result view**

 When a search operation successfully returns.
 The matching LDAP entries are displayed in a new tab.
 The search result is displayed in a table view.
-The collumns in this table represents the DN plus one column for every attribute used in the search filter.
+The columns in this table represents the DN plus one column for every attribute used in the search filter.

 It is also possible to do additional filtering on columns in the result view.
 To open the result view filter box you can use the keyboard shortcut ``Ctrl + F``.
-Here you can choose the filtering sysntax to use and the column to apply the filter on.
+Here you can choose the filtering syntax to use and the column to apply the filter on.

 The available filter syntaxes is: